 Public "kanikapila" jam sessions will be held on Friday and Saturday nights.
 Jam sessions are open to anyone and may include steel guitar masters and other musicians.
 Anyone is invited to participate and play along with the featured players and festival guest musicians.
 Musicians are advised to bring their own instruments, amplifiers and music stands if required.
 The location of the kanikapila will be in the hotel's ballroom.

-Open Stage sessions will be presented on Friday and Saturday afternoon.
+Open Stage sessions will be presented on Saturday beginning at 10 A.M.
 These sessions will feature steel guitar players from the United States and worldwide in half-hour playing sessions.
 If you are a Hawaiian Steel Guitar player or a band with a Hawaiian Steel Guitar and would like to reserve an open stage session, please submit your request by filling out the form on the Contact Page.
+Deadline to sign up is November 1, 2019.
 Due to the nature of the festival, your performance should be on the Hawaiian steel guitar but incidental use of other Hawaiian instruments is permissible.